bmeg/grip/README.md

 GraphQL Endpoint
 ---------------
 Arachne supports GraphQL access of the property graphs.
+Currently this is read-only access to the graph.
 GraphQL graphs have a defined schema with typed fields and connections.
 This schema must be defined before the graphql endpoint can access the graph.

 All of the different label types in the graph are represented with a vertex of label 'Object'.
 The vertex `gid` in the schema graph represents the label type